DANCEWAVE BOARD OF DIRECTORS

 Her professional background includes work in public health research and grant-writing at Columbia University and the New York Academy of Medicine, adjunct professor in public policy at New York University, and project management and sales support at Thinkmap (a data visualization software company).
 She is currently Director of Development at Beam Center in Brooklyn and is co-chair of Forth on Fourth Avenue, a committee of the Park Slope Civic Council.

 Dr. Freedman has a BA from New College in Biology and Social Sciences, and holds an MA and PhD from Columbia University in Sociomedical Sciences (Political Science/Public Health).

 Sabrina LeBlanc, Vice-Chair

 Ms. LeBlanc spent more than 14 years helping millions of people lose weight at Weight Watchers.
 She was part of the team that founded WeightWatchers.com, establishing one of the Internet's first and most successful subscription-model businesses.
-She was also a driving force behind the introduction of the PointsPlus diet and other new products and services that combined the latest scientific research with consumer insights.
+She was also a driving force behind many new products and services that combined the latest scientific research with consumer insights.
 Prior to Weight Watchers, she worked in equity research.

-She currently sits on the board of Global Workers Justice Alliance, a Brooklyn-based nonprofit that protects workers rights across boarders, is the chair of fundraising for Brooklyn Friends School and advises several wellness start-up companies.
+She currently sits on the board of Justice in Motion, a Brooklyn-based nonprofit that protects workers rights across borders and advises several wellness start-up companies.

 She holds a BA from the University of Pennsylvania and an MBA from the Yale School of Management.